iam-daasari/Linux_Notes/linux/fundamentals.md

 Linux Distributions:
 --------------------

-Ubuntu
+- Ubuntu
-RedHat
+- RedHat
-Fedora
+- Fedora
-Kali
+- Kali
-Debian
+- Debian
-Centos
+- Centos
-Arch
+- Arch
-Alpine
+- Alpine

 Package Manager:
 ----------------
-Package managers are help you deploy or install a dependency like python. it helps you to upgrade of the new version of the package, delete the version of the package or even maintain the packages.
+Package managers are help you deploy or install a dependency like python. it helps you to upgrade of the new version of the package, delete the version of the package or even maintain the packages.<br>
-Ex: python, java
+Ex: python, java <br>
 Using package managers, you can install python, java and you can remove from the linux machine or upgrade java id continuously maintain versions of java.